DIABETES CARE

 Eat Healthy Foods

 It is important for every person with diabetes to have a personal diet plan, tailored to meet their specific dietary requirements.
-Essentially, a personal meal plan should be developed by a registered dietitian.
+Nutrition plays a crucial role in managing diabetes.
+A diet rich in fiber, lean protein, and healthy fats can help you control your blood sugar and manage your weight.

 Tip 3